microsoft/AdaptiveCards/source/nodejs/adaptivecards/README.md

 If you want to use another library or handle markdown yourself, use the `AdaptiveCards.onProcessMarkdown` event.

+**IMPORTANT SECURITY NOTE: When you process Markdown (yourself or using a library) you are responsible for making sure the output HTML is safe.**

+For example, you must remove `<script>` or other HTML elements that could be injected onto the page.

+* Failure to do so will make your application susceptible to script injection attacks.
+* Most Markdown libraries, such as `Markdown-It`, offer HTML sanitation.

 ```js
 AdaptiveCards.onProcessMarkdown = function(text, result) {
 	result.outputHtml = <your Markdown processing logic>;